Gireve/pncp-implementation-guide/docs/03-functional-guidelines.md

 The eMSP can then create the Contract Certificate Bundle using the public key of the Provisioning Certificate.

-> **Note:** Once the bundle has been generated, the eMSP must remove the unencrypted private key from its system for security reasons and delete it from any storage.
+> **📝 Note:** Once the bundle has been generated, the eMSP must remove the unencrypted private key from its system for security reasons and delete it from any storage.

-> **Note 2:** The unencrypted private key must never be logged or traced.
+> **📝 Note 2:** The unencrypted private key must never be logged or traced.

 #### <span id="Signingthecontract" class="anchor"></span>3.7.1.2 Signing the contract certificate bundle